harleybrito/alcohol-or-gas-flutter-app/README.md

 # Alcohol or Gas Flutter App

-App developed with Flutter, whose calculates if ir pays to use alhocol inestead of gasoline.
+App developed with Flutter, whose calculates if it pays to use alhocol inestead of gasoline.